 Hanging a chandelier over your dining room table not only lights the room, but it also adds style and a decorative flourish to the space.
 It is often the primary design feature and focal point of the room.
 Because it gets so much attention, getting the chandelier’s height right is essential.

 But don’t worry, while this may seem complicated, we’re here to help.
 Begin with the standard height recommendations and make adjustments as needed from there.
 It’s as simple as that.
 If you like how it lights the room and adds to the décor, you’ve done it right.

-The first thing to figure out is how high a chandelier should be above the table.
-The general rule when you hang a chandelier for the dining room is that the lowest part of the light fixture should be 30-36 inches above the dining room table’s surface.
-This standard is based on the assumption that your ceiling is 8-foot high.
+When you hang a chandelier above the dining room table, the lowest part of the light fixture should be 30-36 inches above the table’s surface.
+This is based on the assumption that your ceiling is 8 feet high.
 If your ceiling is higher, hang the chandelier three inches higher for every additional foot of height.
-For instance, if you have a 10-foot-high ceiling, your chandelier would be hung six inches higher than it would be in a room with a ceiling that is eight feet high.
+For instance, if you have a 10-foot-high ceiling, your chandelier would be hung 36-42 inches above the table’s surface.

 This standard recommendation is an average, but here’s where it can get complicated.
 Before you hang your chandelier, consider the room size, table size, and how much light the fixture provides.